anvuongb/simple-latent-diffusion-model/README.md

 ## **Usage**

-The following example demonstrates how to use the code in this repository.
+The following example demonstrates how to train a Latent Diffusion Model and generate data using the code in this repository.
+If you want to train with different data, create an appropriate data generation function in the DataGenerator class and refer to the files in the configs folder to create a suitable configuration.

 ```python
 import torch